Evidence review

 It is worth stating the pro-peptide case fairly, because the physiology genuinely holds up to a point.

 Exercise itself engages the growth-hormone axis.
 Resistance training acutely raises circulating growth hormone, IGF-1, and testosterone as part of the body's natural post-exercise endocrine response1, and IGF-1 has a documented biological role in skeletal-muscle regeneration2.
+(A separate peptide, kisspeptin, genuinely sits at the top of the testosterone axis and raises LH and testosterone in men — but it has no trial behind the muscle, PCT, or "natural T-booster" claims athletes pin on it.)
 So the axis is real, it responds to training, and IGF-1 participates in muscle repair.
 That is the foundation the marketing stands on.

 The peptides do move the numbers, too.
 CJC-1295, a long-acting GHRH analog, raises both GH and IGF-1 for days after a single injection in healthy adults3.
 Ipamorelin was the first selective growth-hormone secretagogue, releasing a clean GH pulse without spiking cortisol or prolactin4.
 Secretagogues as a class reliably raise serum IGF-1 in humans5.
 So if your goal is simply to see a higher GH or IGF-1 value on a lab panel, these peptides deliver.
 The mechanism is not fake.